 An overview of the dataset analysis in terms of the most representative entity types for the YAGO3-10 dataset is shown in Figure 2.
 The YAGO3-10 dataset is dominated by entities of the class person.
-In Figure 2, it can be seen that while person is the most frequent class, various subclasses of person (at different levels of hierarchy in the hasWonPrize - 15.5 % isAffiliatedTo - 14.1 %
+In Figure 2, it can be seen that while person is the most frequent class, various subclasses of person (at different levels of hierarchy in the ontology structure) are also frequent.
+For instance, player is a subclass of person, while football_player is a subclass of player.
+This illustrates that the person type is extensively represented throughout the dataset, ensuring sufficient data availability for this type in subsequent experiments, as the number of triples associated with it is substantial.